Nearly everything has changed in today’s digital world – including the most important duties of executive leaders in successful organizations.

 1) We are in the midst of a revolution

 The Digital Revolution is so named for a reason – nearly everything has changed.
 To ignore this fact is to actively refuse to evolve an organization to keep pace with the surrounding world.
-Further compounding the challenge of the revolution is that fact that its still happening.
+Further compounding the challenge of the revolution is the fact that it’s still happening.
 For example, Facebook algorithms change and the very tactic that works best one month can hurt your organization’s success the next.
 New technologies create new advertising efficiencies.

 It’s several full-time jobs just keeping up with the various aspects that go into a department.
 For instance, at IMPACTS, we are increasingly observing smart, forward-thinking organizations outsourcing aspects of their advertising strategy to more expert practitioners.
 This is not a knock on internal expertise!
 It is a compliment to the self-awareness of organizations that recognize the functional impossibility of maintaining expertise in an increasingly esoteric, evolving space.
 The advertising world is incredibly dynamic – it takes true experts who live and breathe it every day and to work with maximum efficacy.
 Increasingly, it’s simply too much for an individual working for one organization (without a grasp on the broader industry and without devoting significant resources to keeping up with day-to-day changes) to optimize an advertising plan.